venom1270/AdventOfCode-2024/README.md

 ## Day 22

 Wow, this was pretty easy.
 Done in about 45 minutes, no major bugs or showstoppers. 😎 For part 2 I wanted to do some kind of brute force at first, but then just naturally used maps in such a way that I wrote (as far as I can see right now) the most optimal soultion from the get go 😄 Otherwise, surprisingly easy for a weekend 20+ day.
 I attribute that to *my own skill*, right? *Right?* 😉

+## Day 23

+Finally a graph problem!
+Solved in about an hour, but I felt a bit rusty writing the algorithm for the graph search.
+Overall part 1 was quick & easy, however the solution is not the best one as it takes about 5 seconds to compute the answer 😅.
+Good enough I guess.
+Part 2 was a bit of a head scratcher at first.
+I didn't have a clear idea on how to approach it.
+I mostly hardcorded the trio search in part 1 so I had to come up with something dynamic.
+I started writing a variant of a BFS, but luckily quickly realized that's more trouble than it's worth and switchet to the good ol' recursion DFS.
+No major bugs (this is a trend I think - each day getting better at GO and solving these kinds of tasks 😎), but the solution wen nowhere - stuck at first iteration!
+Of course, memoization is always the answer, so I quickly wrote a janky *memoizer* (is that even a word 🤔) and now it's instant.
+Well, I actually had *one* tiny bug, relating to passing arrays by reference, but quickly soreted that by copying the array everytime.
+Oh, and I was really relieved to find that GO already has a sorting library 😄.
+I used the `sort.String()` method to sort the string array.
+The only "complaint" that I have is that it's in-place so I had to manually copy everything afterwards.

+In conclusion, nearing the end and still going strong! 💪 Feeling pretty good about this year! 😎 *I hope I did not just jinx myself*